 The Montgomery GI Bill - Selected Reserves (Chapter 1606) program may be available to you if you are a member of the Selected Reserve.
-The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve and Coast Guard Reserve, and the Army National Guard and the Air National Guard.
+The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, the Coast Guard Reserve, as well as the Army National Guard and the Air National Guard.

 Eligibility for this program is determined by the Selected Reserve components.
 VA makes the payments for this program.
 You may be entitled to receive up to 36 months of education benefits.

 We encourage you to visit the Department of Veteran Affairs' web page for eligibility information and more detailed information on Chapter 1606.

 Someone wishing to apply for Chapter 1606 benefits with Cameron University will need to have completed the following: